cs61/cs61-f22-psets-ryehen/pset1/README.md

 Extra credit attempted (if any)
 -------------------------------
-Added an additional test that checks for boundary write errors that occur past, but not ON the boundary.
+Added an additional test that checks for boundary write errors that occur past, but not ON the boundary. (test52) Added an additional test that checks to make sure no undefined behavior occurs when requesting callocs with either counts or sizes of 0. (test53)
-Added an additional test that checks to make sure no undefined behavior occurs when requesting callocs with either counts or sizes of 0.
+Added tests to evaluate correctness of realloc (tests54-58)